aritC/ML-Practice-Fertility-Data-Set/README.md

 ## Final Remarks ##

-What I think went wrong in this is that the data set doesn't have enough Class 1 data so in the test case as you can see in the confusion matrix </br>
+What I think went wrong in this is that the data set doesn't have enough Class 1 data in the test case as you can see in the confusion matrix </br>

 | n=33 | Pred Class 0 | Pred Class 1 |
 | --- | --- | --- |